Lessons learnt interview prepping for product roles

 Trees and Branches

-I’ve been able to identify top-notch talent by asking this — ‘What was the hardest problem you’ve encountered and how have you approached it?’.
+Sometimes I also ask — ‘What was the hardest problem you’ve encountered and how have you approached it?’.
 While the candidate starts narrating, I start using the metaphor of a tree to weave questions around their narration.

 When the candidates go deep into one particular topic (say metrics), I zoom out a bit, and ask them about outcomes.
 I don’t want to know the details of how the leaf looks like, I just want to see the overall outline of the tree, the branches and the twigs.